-MARTIN Carthy MBE is generally considered to be one of the most influential figures in British traditional music over the last 40 years, inspiring musicians as great as Bob Dylan, Paul Simon and Richard Thompson.
+MARTIN Carthy MBE is generally considered to be one of the most influential figures in British traditional music over the last 40 years, inspiring musicians as great as Bob Dylan, Paul Simon and

 He will be performing at the inaugural concert series of Forest Live, a new initiative supporting up and coming local talent as well as staging concerts of renowned artists.

-Martin Carthy trailblazes musical partnerships and as well as collaborating with his award singing wife Norma Waterson and daughter Eliza, he is one of the members of the collective band The Imagined Village.
+Martin Carthy trailblazes musical partnerships and as well as collaborating with his award singing wife Norma Waterson and daughter Eliza, he is one of the members of the collective band The

 He continues to champion folk clubs and is happy to support Forest Live.
-As well as being a ballad singer he is also a superb acoustic and electric guitarist as well as being a great interpreter of newly composed material.
+As well as being a ballad singer he is also a superb acoustic and electric guitarist as well as being a great interpreter of

 He was appointed an MBE in 1998 and named folk singer of the year at the BBC Radio 2 folk awards in 2002 and 2005.